How to Install ImageMagick 7 on Ubuntu/Debian

 $ wget https://download.imagemagick.org/ImageMagick/download/binaries/magick

-Once the file is downloaded, execute the below command to give the required permission to ImageMagick.
+Once the file is downloaded, execute the below command to give ImageMagick the required permissions.

 $ chmod +x magick